exasol/tutorials/tls/doc/tls_with_exasol.md

 In a scenario where you need both — let's say you want to use a Virtual Schema — you have different options.

-Remember that if UDF and EXALoader only need to connect to servers that use a TLS certificate signed by a CA that is in the default trust stores, you don't have to do anything.
+Remember, if UDF and EXALoader only need to connect to servers that use a TLS certificate signed by a CA already included in the default truststores, no additional action is required.

 If, on the other hand, you want to use your own CA, we recommend that you install the certificates twice.
 In the host filesystem of each data node, so that the EXALoader can see it as described in the section ["Data Import Using the EXALoader"](#data-import-using-the-exaloader).
 And additionally in BucketFS as described in ["TLS with UDFs"](tls_in_udfs.md).